ubccr/xdmod/user_manual_builder/Introduction/index.rst

       **XDMoD Usage Tab**.
 A Usage plot showing the total CPU hours broken out per job on all available resources.

-The **Metric Explorer** tab provides a powerful tool for organizing and comparing the data from a wide variety of metrics.
+The :ref:`metric_explorer` tab provides a powerful tool for organizing and comparing the data from a wide variety of metrics.
 The Metric Explorer tab, which also provides access to all of the metrics available through the Usage tab, facilitates comparison among the various metrics by